nshmura/strictmode-notifier/README.md

       //setup this library
       StrictModeNotifier.install(this);

+      //setup StrictMode.
+      //
-      //setup StrictMode. penaltyLog() should be call.
+      // penaltyLog() should be called for strictmode-notifier
+      //
       new Handler().post(new Runnable() {
         @Override public void run() {
           StrictMode.ThreadPolicy threadPolicy = new StrictMode.ThreadPolicy.Builder()